Department Chair

 Phone: 716-839-7285

 Her primary professional and research interests include early intervention for children with developmental disabilities and autism spectrum disorder.
-Additionally, increasing functional communication skills of individuals with disabilities and training special education staff to use evidence based practices within the public school system.
-She is a member of the Association of Professional Behavior Analysts and New York State Association for Behavior Analysis.
+Additionally, increasing functional communication skills of individuals with disabilities and training special education staff to use evidence-based practices within the public school system.

-Ashley resides in Collins with her husband and 3 daughters.
-They enjoy camping and spending time with family and friends.
+Ashley resides in Collins, NY with her husband and 3 daughters.
+They enjoy camping and spending time outdoors all year around.

 Email: mhickman@daemen.edu